klauseduard/under-over-models/chapters/02-software-time-estimation.md

 based on limited AI-assisted experiences risk *overfitting* to specific tool capabilities or early adoption patterns that may not generalize.

-**AI-Specific Optimism Bias:** AI tools introduce a new dimension of optimism bias in estimation:
+**AI-Specific Optimism Bias:** AI tools introduce new estimation biases:
-- The tendency to overestimate productivity gains based on carefully curated demos or best-case scenarios
+- Overestimating productivity gains based on demos or best-case scenarios
-- "AI solutionism" - believing AI can solve complex problems with minimal human intervention
+- Assuming AI can solve complex problems with minimal human intervention
-- Discounting learning curves and adaptation periods needed for effective AI tool usage
+- Discounting learning curves needed for effective AI tool usage
-- Management pressure to reduce estimates based on general AI hype rather than measured team performance
+- Pressure to reduce estimates based on AI capabilities rather than measured performance
+- Overlooking what Bainbridge (1983) identified as an automation irony: automating routine development tasks may increase the complexity of remaining human tasks like troubleshooting and exception handling

-This AI-specific optimism bias compounds traditional estimation biases and can lead to severe underestimation, especially for novel or complex tasks where AI tools have yet to demonstrate consistent productivity gains.
+These biases can lead to underestimation, especially for novel tasks where AI tools lack proven productivity gains.

-**Hidden Overhead Costs:** While AI promises productivity gains, it introduces new overhead activities that remain poorly quantified in most estimation approaches:
+**Hidden Overhead Costs:** AI introduces overhead activities often missing from estimation approaches:
 - Prompt engineering and refinement time
-- Verification and quality control of AI-generated code
+- Verification of AI-generated code
-- Troubleshooting AI-specific errors and limitations
+- Troubleshooting AI-specific errors
-- Learning curves for effectively using AI tools
+- Learning curves for new AI tools

 **New Classes of Errors and Challenges:** AI-assisted development introduces novel error types and challenges that impact estimation: